The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 This metric tracks the number of distinct worker instances running your application over time.
 This includes both workers that are actively processing requests, and workers that are idle and waiting for requests.
 You may see the active worker count fluctuate as load on your application goes up and down, or as Gadget starts and stops workers for platform maintenance.

-Read more about worker lifecycle and scaling in the Runtime environment guide.
+Read more about worker lifecycle and scaling in the runtime environment guide.

 Database